Pediatric Physical Therapy for Plagiocephaly:Guide

 The Role of Pediatric Physical Therapy in Preventing Plagiocephaly

-Pediatric physical therapy for plagiocephaly is critical towards the prevention of flat head syndrome among infants.
+Pediatric physical therapy for plagiocephaly is critical for the prevention of flat head syndrome among infants.
 Therapists have a chance to educate parents on the repositioning techniques and tummy time to decrease the risk of developing plagiocephaly.
-Repositioning avoids straining of the baby head and this is very necessary in attaining a round skull.
-The physical therapy of plagiocephaly with pediatric physical therapy focuses on the fact that early treatment is necessary in order to prevent greater complications.
+Repositioning avoids straining of the baby’s head, and this is very necessary in attaining a round skull.
+The physical therapy of plagiocephaly with pediatric physical therapy focuses on the fact that early treatment is necessary to prevent greater complications.
 Using these practices, there is a reduced risk of permanent deformity due to the shape of the head of the babies.
-Occupational Therapy Help with Sensory Processing Disorder also provides additional support for overall development when integrated with physical therapy.
+Occupational Therapy helps with Sensory Processing Disorder, also providing additional support for overall development when integrated with physical therapy.

 How Pediatric Physical Therapy for Plagiocephaly Supports Healthy Skull Growth